 It’s also important to know which ingredients dogs need for complete nutrition, and different dogs require a different balance of nutrients.
 As the study results state, “Dogs need the right combination of protein, fat, moisture, fiber, and nutrients to live healthy, happy lives.”
 The right combination may vary based on your dog’s life stage and health, and your vet can help you determine what to watch out for.

 The wrong combination of ingredients can lead to health issues like digestive problems and allergic reactions.
-The dog experts interviewed by Research.com all agreed that bad food can also lead to bad mental health.
-According to one trainer quoted in the study, “If not healthy and feeling good the dog cannot focus or concentrate.”
+The dog experts interviewed all agreed that bad food can also lead to bad mental health.
+According to one trainer quoted, “If not healthy and feeling good, the dog cannot focus or concentrate.”
 It makes sense, especially if you think about your dog’s diet compared to your own: in general, healthful meals make us feel better, and junk food makes us feel, well, junky.
 It’s the same for dogs.

 As the graphic above indicates, the ingredients you should be feeding your dog are easily-identifiable whole foods and supplements.
 The ones you should avoid include foods known to be toxic to dogs, such as onions and grapes, as well as poorly-sourced meat products and grain-based “fillers” that offer no nutritional value.
 Corn is among the most popular pet food fillers, and among the most damaging to dogs who are not built to process it.
 Dog food with a high corn content is akin to a fast food value meal: cheap, filling, but nutritionally empty.